1721 conclave: Conclave

-Only twenty-seven cardinals entered the conclave on March 31.
-By April 9 the number of electors reached only forty.
-Two last cardinals, Thomas Philip Wallrad de Hénin-Liétard d'Alsace and Damian Hugo Philipp von Schönborn, arrived only on May 7.
+Only twenty-seven cardinals entered the conclave on 31 March.
+By 9 April the number of electors reached only forty.
+Two last cardinals, Thomas Philip Wallrad de Hénin-Liétard d'Alsace and Damian Hugo Philipp von Schönborn, arrived only on 7 May.

 Cardinal Annibale Albani, taking advantage of the small number of electors (mostly curial cardinals created by his uncle), tried to achieve a quick election of his candidate, Fabrizio Paolucci.
-In the first scrutiny conducted on April 1 in the morning Paolucci received eight votes in the ballot and two additional in the accessus.
+In the first scrutiny conducted on 1 April in the morning Paolucci received eight votes in the ballot and two additional in the accessus.
 In the second scrutiny in the evening of the same day Paolucci was only three votes short of being elected.
 But at that time Cardinal Althan (the only Crown-Cardinal present in the early ballots) in the name of Emperor Charles VI pronounced the official exclusion against Paolucci.

 The Imperial veto was very successful.
-On April 2 in the morning not a single vote fell to the Cardinal Secretary of State.
+On 2 April in the morning not a single vote fell to the Cardinal Secretary of State.
 On that same day the French Cardinal Rohan entered the conclave.
 He thanked Althan for his action against Paolucci.

 During April several candidates were proposed – Spada, Gozzadini, Cornaro, Caracciolo – but none of them had been able to secure significant support.
-On April 20 Cardinal Cienfuegos arrived with the fresh instructions of the Imperial Court.
+On 20 April Cardinal Cienfuegos arrived with the fresh instructions of the Imperial Court.
 At the end of this month it became clear that the best chances for the election was Cardinal Conti, proposed by the French faction.
-On April 25 Conti obtained seven votes.
+On 25 April Conti obtained seven votes.
 The Imperial faction, however, still awaited the arrival of their main candidate Pignatelli, and had instructions to vote for Conti only in the last instance.
-But when Pignatelli eventually joined the electors on May 1, Spain officially excluded his candidature.
+But when Pignatelli eventually joined the electors on 1 May, Spain officially excluded his candidature.
 The collapse of Pignatelli was decisive: the Imperial faction, admitting the impossibility of electing his candidate, agreed to vote for Conti.
 In the subsequent days the curial factions also promised their support for Conti.

 Election of Pope Innocent XIII

-On May 8 in the morning, in the seventy-fifth ballot, Cardinal Michelangelo de' Conti was elected pope, receiving fifty-four votes out of fifty-five.
+On 8 May in the morning, in the seventy-fifth ballot, Cardinal Michelangelo de' Conti was elected pope, receiving fifty-four votes out of fifty-five.
 The only vote against was his own, which he gave to Sebastiano Antonio Tanara, Dean of the College of Cardinals.
 He accepted his election and took the name of Innocent XIII, in honour of Pope Innocent III, also of the Conti family.
-A bit later Protodeacon Benedetto Pamphili announced his election to the people of Rome with the ancient formula Habemus Papam, and on May 18 he solemnly crowned him on the steps of the patriarchal Vatican Basilica.
+A bit later Protodeacon Benedetto Pamphili announced his election to the people of Rome with the ancient formula Habemus Papam, and on 18 May he solemnly crowned him on the steps of the patriarchal Vatican Basilica.